The manuscript should be prepared according to the following author guidelines in the PDF article template. Click Here

 to download manuscript template.

-Keywords: include a list of 3–5 words or phrases relevant to the paper topic, separate them with semicolon (;), and do not end with a period.
+Keywords: Include 3–5 words or phrases relevant to your paper topic, separate them with semicolon (;), and do not end with a period (Avenir Next LT Pro font, 9pt)

 Results and Discussion